inveniosoftware/docs-invenio-rdm/docs/install/index.md

 sudo usermod --append --groups docker $USER
 ```

-!!! note "Hardware requirements"
+!!! note "Hardware and Docker requirements"
     We usually deploy the RDM in machines that have around 8GB of RAM and at least 4 cores.
-InvenioRDM can certainly run (for demo purposes) with less, just take into account that you are going to be running between 4 and 8 containers (among them an Elasticsearch container, which is quite demanding).
+On the same topic, make sure that docker has enough memory to run.
+Be default it gets 2GB of RAM, which most likely won't be enough.
+If you can allocate 6-8GB to it might be optimal.
+In OS X you can do that in `Docker --> preferences --> resources --> advanced` and adjust the `Memory` to the corresponding value.
+If you have a few cores more to spare, it might be a good idea to give more than 2.
+Take into account that you are going to be running between 4 and 8 containers (among them an Elasticsearch container, which is quite demanding).

 Once you have installed these requirements, you can install the CLI.